Vettabase/awesome-innovative-databases/README.md

 immudb is a multi-model database.
 When a client writes data, an additional cryptographic proof of authenticity is associated to the data.
 When a client reads data, it can verify the cryptographic proof to be sure that the database was not artificially modified.
 Or it can skip this step for better performance.

-immudb is a relational, key/value and document databases.
+immudb is a relational, key/value and document database.
 These models use different APIs and cannot interact with each other.
 A subset of SQL and transactions are supported for relational data.

 For relational data, updates only happen at a logical level.
 It is always possible to query past data.
 However, deletes are unsupported.
 It is possible to drop a table, in which case it remains in the logs but cannot be undropped.
 Key/value data support expiration.